 The key to prepping for the LSAT, in my opinion, is selecting the right materials to study with.
 If you try to study with the wrong set of books, then you may see a modest increase in your score, but you will probably spend most of your time simply spinning your wheels.

-When this post was first published, you could get all 18 books of the LSAT prep books that helped me improve my LSAT score by 25 points for a total of about $280. .
+When this post was first published, you could get all 18 of the LSAT prep books that helped me improve my LSAT score by 25 points for a total of about $280. .
 These books should be pretty much all you need to prepare for the LSAT.
-If you don’t have at least most these LSAT prep books, then it will be very tough to see a significant increase in your LSAT score.
+If you don’t have at least a majority of these LSAT prep books, then it will be very tough to see a significant increase in your LSAT score.

 So here are the top 18 books that I think you MUST HAVE to prep for the LSAT